ACS Award for Encouraging Women Into Careers in the Chemical Sciences

 Eligibility

 Nominees for the award may come from any professional setting: academia, industry, government, or other independent facility.
-The award is intended to recognize significant accomplishments by individuals in stimulating women to elect careers in the chemical sciences and engineering, and in generating a broader appreciation of chemistry as the central science.
+The award is intended to recognize significant accomplishments by individuals in stimulating women to elect careers in the chemical sciences and engineering and in generating a broader appreciation of chemistry as the central science.
 The award will be granted regardless of race, gender, age, religion, ethnicity, nationality, sexual orientation, gender expression, gender identity, presence of disabilities, and educational background.

 Deadline

-November 1 (annual review)
+November 1 (Annual Review)

 How to Apply

-The nomination period is open from July 1 to November 1.
-Learn more about ACS National Award Nominations.
+The nomination period is open from July 1 to November 1 annually.
+Learn more about submitting a nomination for the ACS National Awards.

 Sponsor